Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Problems and Remedies

 Potting Medium

-The best potting soil for Cebu Blue Pothos should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients like these Aroids potting mix available online at Etsy.
+The best potting soil for Cebu Blue Pothos should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.
+Aroids potting mixes, Pothos potting mixes and all purpose potting mixes are ideal for this plant.
+Check out these 8 best Pothos potting soil mixes.

 Repotting